How The Canine College builds a lifetime bond between dogs and owners

 “Sadly, Pele is no longer with us but he is on my van and all of my promotional material,” says Samantha.

 Sassy won the Irish Kennel Club Top Working Trials Dog of the Year award in 2014, 2015, 2016 and 2017.
-Sassy has competed inrthe sy yjr top level internationally in Ireland and the UK.
+Sassy has competed at the top level internationally in Ireland and the UK.

 The Canine College now has a permanent home on five acres at Clashbeg on the Tipperary-Kilkenny border.

-“We offer puppy classes, one-to-one training, behaviour consultations and house calls,” explains Samantha.
+“We offer puppy classes, one-to-one training, behaviour assessments, consultations and house calls,” explains Samantha.

-“We also provide special virtual training courses that you can book online – all from the comfort of your own home.”
+“We also provide special virtual training and consultations through Whatsapp or Zoom – all from the comfort of your own home.”

 Samantha says the key to successful dog training is mutual understanding.
 “Our aim is to help owners to understand their dogs so that they can build a lifetime bond through trust, compromise and play.
 People and dogs who play together … stay together.”